tent/tent.io/content/docs/app-server.md

 ### GET /posts/:id/mentions

-Returns mentions for a post that reference a known public post.
+Returns mentions of post that are public and known to the server.

 {get_post_mentions example}